Obama says nation must take steps to address racial bias in policing

 "To admit we've got a serious problem in no way contradicts our respect and appreciation for the vast majority of police officers who put their lives on the line to protect us every single day," Obama said.

-"All Americans should recognise the anger, frustration, and grief that so many Americans are feeling ...
+"All Americans should recognize the anger, frustration, and grief that so many Americans are feeling ...
 Michelle and I share those feelings," he added.

 (Reporting by Adam DeRose; Editing by Andrew Hay)